-Those of us who love our four legged friends have an undesirable by-product of care giving: Dog poop.
-In the search to be more earth friendly and conscientious, pet poop composting seems a logical way to deal with this waste.
-But can dog feces go in compost?
+Those of us who love our four-legged friends have an undesirable by-product of caregiving: dog poop.
+In the search to be more earth-friendly and conscientious, pet poop composting seems a logical way to deal with this waste.
+But should dog feces go in compost?
 Sadly, this may not be as effective and sensible as it may seem.
-In fact, the landfill or your family toilet may be the safest place to dispose of Fido’s daily deposits.

 Dog Waste in Compost

 Composting is a natural process to reduce organic waste to a useable nutrient source for plants.
 As you responsibly pick up your pet's waste, it might occur to you to wonder, “Can dog feces go in compost?”.
 After all, the waste is an organic derivative that should be able to be converted back into a garden amendment much like steer or pig manure.
 Unfortunately, our pet wastes contain parasites that may not be killed in household compost piles.
 A constant temperature of 165 degrees Fahrenheit (73 C.) has to be maintained for at least 5 days for this to occur.
 This is difficult to achieve in home composting situations.

 Dog waste in compost can carry a number of unhealthy parasites that can affect humans and other animals.
 Roundworms are one of the most common pests that afflict our dogs.
 Roundworms and their cousins, ascarids, may persist in compost made with dog waste.
 These can be ingested and their eggs can hatch in the human intestine.
 This causes a condition called Visceral Larval Migrans.
 The tiny eggs can then migrate through the bloodstream and attach to the lungs, liver, and other organs, with a host of different unpleasant symptoms as a result.
 Most unpleasant is Ocular Larval Migrans, which occur when the eggs attach to the retina and may cause blindness.